Last Upated: January 11, 2023

 There are, however, a few circumstances where a transfer might be possible.
 For example, a student may be able to request a school transfer if they move during the school year, if they are a child of an employee at the school they wish to transfer into, or if they are experiencing a unique hardship that would be mitigated by a transfer.
 For a real-world example, you may wish to check out Lenoir County Public Schools’ transfer request form.

-The average per-pupil spending in North Carolina is $9,958.
+The average per-pupil spending in North Carolina is $10,655.
 Find out more about public schools in your state at the North Carolina Department of Public Instruction.

-In some cases, such as when a transferring student was a victim of violence, transportation assistance may be available.
+In some cases, such as when a transferring student was a victim of violence, transportation assistance may be available

-The average per-pupil spending in North Dakota is $14,242.
+The average per-pupil spending in North Dakota is $15,140.
 Find out more about public schools in your state at the North Dakota Department of Public Instruction.

 In most cases, parents are responsible for transportation to the new public school of choice, or at least for getting their student to a regular bus stop along the school’s route.
 Low-income families or those participating in a court-approved desegregation plan may be reimbursed for transportation to that bus stop or provided transportation directly, respectively.

-The average per-pupil spending in Ohio is $13,805.
+The average per-pupil spending in Ohio is $14,613.
 Find out more about public schools in your state at the Ohio Department of Education.

 If parents request it, their children can be transported by the public school of choice from a stop within that school’s school district, provided parents transport them to the district route.
 Alternatively, the assigned school district can create an agreement with the new school district to cooperate on transportation.
+For parents in Oklahoma who want to know more about open enrollment in their local district, Every Kid Counts Oklahoma offers a comprehensive list of guidelines and key information that may be helpful in your search.

 Unfortunately, Oregon currently has very limited open enrollment policies for public schools.
 The state of Oregon did establish temporary open enrollment between school districts in 2012 to support school choice, but the policy ended in 2019.

 While open enrollment is not widely available to Oregon families, parents may still request an interdistrict transfer (which requires the consent of both the sending and receiving district).
-Some districts, such as Reynolds School District, also allow families to request to request an “area exception” for which school they attend within their district.
+Some districts, such as Reynolds School District, also allow families to request an “area exception” for which school they attend within their district.

 In Pennsylvania, the state allows each district to set its own open enrollment policies.
 So, Pennsylvania parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district.